Environmental resources management

 Why study environmental resources management at Virginia Tech?

-- Students are required to enroll in Field Experience in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills in navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
+- Students are required to enroll in Field Experiences in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills in navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
 Watch a video of students in action at Fishburn Forest.

 - Research opportunities for undergraduates are available through programs such as the Conservation Management Institute’s Undergraduate Research Fellows.
 Recent projects involve carbon density and wildlife viability, American chestnut growth, amphibian fungi, and the spread of walnut tree blight.